boformer/Teleport/README.md

 Teleport
 ========

-A lightweight teleportation system for Minecraft Multiplayer
+A Lightweight Teleportation Plugin for Sponge Minecraft Multiplayer Servers